kalisio/kdk/docs/guides/development/setup.md

 - [Specific versions.](https://nodejs.org/en/download/)

 ::: warning
-Kalisio modules are expected to work with Node.js 8.x
+At the time of writing the KDK modules are expected to work with Node.js 12.x
 :::

 ::: tip